-- June 5-15 - Jazz in the ‘Hoods is a partnership with local clubs, restaurants, hotels, galleries and community centers in Washington DC including more than 40 venues with over 80 performances in 21 neighborhoods around the city.
+- June 24-29 - Jazz in the ‘Hoods is a partnership with local clubs, restaurants, hotels, galleries and community centers in Washington DC including more than 45 venues with performances in 29 neighborhoods around the city.
 The annual series attracts a large, diverse audience and showcases many exceptional local jazz groups at venues like Bohemian Caverns, Twins Jazz, the Howard Theatre, and the National Gallery of Art Sculpture Garden.
 See the full schedule.

 History of the DC Jazz FestivalThe Duke Ellington Jazz Festival was created in 2004 to present major jazz artists and celebrate the history of music in Washington DC.
 After years of success, in 2010 the event was re-branded and named the DC Jazz Festival to highlight the national and international impact of jazz in the nation’s capital.
 The event is produced by Festivals DC, an organization to develop cultural and educational programs in Washington, DC.
 The DCJF presents year-round programs with performances featuring local, nationally and internationally acclaimed artists that promote music integration in school curricula, and actively support community outreach to expand and diversify its audience of jazz enthusiasts.
 The DC Jazz Festival is sponsored in part with a grant from the National Endowment for the Arts (NEA), the Mid-Atlantic Arts Foundation, and by the DC Commission on the Arts and Humanities, an agency supported in part by the National Endowment for the Arts.

 Official Website: www.dcjazzfest.org